skupperproject/skupper-example-hello-world/subrepos/skewer/README.md

     mkdir -p python
     ln -s ../subrepos/skewer/python/skewer.py python/skewer.py
-    ln -s ../subrepos/skewer/python/skewer.yaml python/skewer.yaml
     ln -s ../subrepos/skewer/python/plano.py python/plano.py

 Symlink the `plano` command into the root of your project.
-Copy the example `.planofile` there as well:
+Symlink the standard `example.planofile` as `.planofile` in the root as well:

     ln -s subrepos/skewer/plano
-    cp subrepos/skewer/test-example/.planofile .
+    ln -s subrepos/skewer/example.planofile .planofile

 Use your editor to create a `skewer.yaml` file in the root of your
 project: